therohk/datum-merge/src/diff-lib/README.md

 ## changes

 * all functions and responses are typed
-* lhs and rhs should be immutable ( bug when orderIndependent=true )
+* lhs and rhs should be immutable ( had bug when orderIndependent=true )
 * diff response should be immutable
 * general code upgrades and variable cleanup
 * avoid introducing any dependancies within module
-* support importing only diff as drop-in replacement ( todo )
+* publish only diff as a drop-in replacement package ( todo )

 ---